JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

     patch -p0 <../OpenWrt-HiLink-HLK-RM04/openwrt-add-support-for-hilink-hlk-rm04.patch
     patch -p0 <../OpenWrt-HiLink-HLK-RM04/openwrt-fix-enable-uartf-kernel-panic.patch

-Also you may want some extra package, (if not, skip then) :
+Also you may want some extra package(if not, skip then) :

 	./scripts/feeds update -a
 	./scripts/feeds install -a